 What is the BRAT diet?

 The BRAT diet is based upon the fact that these foods are easy to digest and are well tolerated by most people.
 The BRAT diet is not a weight loss regimen and is not intended to be used over the long term.
-It is low in protein, fat, and fiber so it is not ideal from a nutritional standpoint for long term use.
+It is low in protein, fat, and fiber so it is not ideal from a nutritional standpoint for long-term use.
 The low-fiber nature of the diet can help make loose stools firmer, and the bananas provide a needed source of potassium.

-When is the BRAT diet recommended?
+What is the BRAT diet used for?

 The BRAT diet may be recommended for recovery from gastroenteritis or other causes of nausea, vomiting, diarrhea, or stomach upset.
 It also helps some women who are suffering from morning sickness during pregnancy.